The notorious nerve agent

 The scar on her neck is from a tracheotomy used to help her breath during her treatment.

 In March 2018, he and his daughter, Yulia (who was visiting him at the time), were found unconscious on a park bench in Salisbury, UK, near where Sergei lived.
 They were rushed to the local hospital, where their unusual symptoms raised alarms, and tests showed that they had been in contact with a secret nerve agent called ‘Novichok’.
 Subsequent tests found high concentrations of Novichok on the front-door handle of Yuri’s house, with the implication that it had been placed there deliberately in an attempt to contaminate him.
 Since Novichok is so deadly, this was effectively an assassination attempt, with the daughter being an innocent victim.
 Luckily, immediate treatment at the local hospital saved both their lives, although it took 3 months for them both to recover – and even then there remains the risk of some permanent nerve damage.
+The first police officer to search the Skripal's house, Det.
+Sgt.
+Nick Bailey, inadvertantly touched the door-handle and also became gravely ill, but prompt treatment in hospital saved his life too.
 But the story didn’t end there…

 Four months later, 2 more people, Dawn Sturgess and Charlie Rowley, fell ill with identical symptoms in Amesbury, a small town only 7 miles from Salisbury.
 They were later confirmed to have high concentrations of Novichok on their hands.
 Neither of these 2 new victims had any apparent link to Russia, and it turns out that Charlie had found a discarded perfume bottle in a recycling bin in Salisbury.
 Charlie had brought it home, and Dawn then sprayed the contents on her hands, thinking it was a well-known branded perfume.
 Instead of perfume, it was described as containing an oily liquid which didn't smell of anything much.
 Charlie got some on his hands too, but crucially, he washed his hands immediately.
 Dawn did not, and within 15 mins was feeling ill.
 Although they both were rushed to hospital, sadly, Dawn Sturgess later died, turning an already complicated story into a murder investigation.